Shawn-gitman/Boar_Classification_Yolov5/README.md

 ## ● YOLO Architecture

 * YOLO is composed with 24 convolutional layers and 2 fully connected layers.
-* Covolutional layers is in charge of training datas based on filter, weight, and bias.
+* Covolutional layers train datas based on filter, weight, and bias.
 * Fully connected layers transfer 2d to 1d array in which it is used for classification results.

 ## ● Why YOLOv5x?